fahmidur/vpnh/README.md

 and some outside the vpn proves to be very useful.

-In example, one might want their BitTorrent client to be under the VPN while allowing some media-server program like Plex to be on their regular network.
+In example, one might want their BitTorrent client to be under the VPN while allowing some media-server program like Plex or Fezly to be on the regular network.
-This allows your torrent traffic to hidden from the prying eyes of your ISP/government and still lets you consume the download content locally within your network.
+This allows your torrent traffic to be hidden from the prying eyes of your ISP and still lets you consume the downloaded content locally within your network.
-When a media-server program like Plex is able to connect to your local network, you are able to reach your content directly.
+When media-server programs like Plex or Fezly are able to connect to your local network, you are able to reach your content directly without the involvement of proxy servers.
-For video-content this often means a better viewing experience.

 ## Usage